TRIBULUS Overview Information

 Diabetes.
 Tribulus might decrease blood sugar levels.
 Dose of diabetes medications might need to be adjusted by your healthcare provider.

-Surgery: Tribulus might affect blood sugar levels.
-This might interfere with blood sugar control during and after surgery.
+Surgery: Tribulus might affect blood sugar levels and blood pressure.
+This might interfere with blood sugar and blood pressure control during and after surgery.
 Stop using tribulus at least 2 weeks before a scheduled surgery.

 Moderate Interaction Be cautious with this combination